Huli Huli Chicken

 Directions:

-Prepare the chicken brine.
+Prepare the Chicken Brine.

-Stir to combine well and until the salt has dissolved.
+Stir until the salt is fully dissolved.

-Combine all the ingredients in a bowl.
+Mix all rub ingredients in a small bowl.

 Set aside.